jochenalt/Pentapod-Design/docs/assembly.md

 <img width=500 src="../images/assembly-close-hip.jpg"/>

-When all legs are attached to the bottom half of the body, it looks like this
+The legs are attached to the bottom half of the body with four nuts each.

 <img width=500 src="../images/assembly-attach-legs-tobody.jpg"/>

-In the body the power supply board can be seen, which is not secured but lies on the ground.
+In the body the power supply board can be seen, which is not secured but simply lies on the ground.